 The OPTIONAL Schema element, if present, MUST contain a URI, which points to the applicable schema document, which defines the detailed syntax of the component implementing the specific (optional) input or output parameter under consideration.

-The OPTIONAL Extension element, if present, MAY occur zero or more times containing a sub-component, which extends the semantic of the Parameter component.
+The OPTIONAL Extension element, if present, MAY occur zero or more times containing a sub-component, which extends the semantis of the Parameter component.
 If present each instance MUST satisfy the requirements specified in this document in section 3.1.9.

 Parameter – JSON Syntax